I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects4-getimplicitprocessdataoffset.md

 <p> </p>

 ## -remarks
 <p>In kernel-mode debugging, the data structure is the KPROCESS structure for the process.</p>

 <p>In user-mode debugging, the data structure is the process environment block (PEB) for the process.</p>

-<p>For more information about the implicit process, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.
-For details on the KPROCESS and PEB structures, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich.</p>

-<p>In kernel-mode debugging, the data structure is the KPROCESS structure for the process.</p>

-<p>In user-mode debugging, the data structure is the process environment block (PEB) for the process.</p>